What are the USC System Equal Opportunity Policies?

 Columbia, SC 29208

-The University of South Carolina Upstate provides affirmative action and equal opportunity in education and employment for all qualified persons regardless of race, color, religion, sex, national origin, age, disability, veteran status or sexual orientation.
+The University of South Carolina Upstate provides affirmative action and equal opportunity in education and employment for all qualified persons regardless of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation and genetics.